tchomphoochan/mnx-music21-converter/README.md

 because it would end up generating a field named `global` which is a reserved Python keyword.
 Therefore, we will change it to `globals` instead.
 When we read in an MNX document, we simply need to make sure to do the same translation so we can use our generated code.

 I only had partial success with this, so this is not really used in the project.
-(The project is meant to be a prototype anyway.)

 [mnx-schema]: https://w3c.github.io/mnx/docs/mnx-schema.json
 [json-schema]: https://json-schema.org/